 Combining remote wilderness with rural culture, this voyage offers a genuine glimpse of life in the Arctic.
 Witness calving glaciers, marvel at sculpted icebergs, hike near a volcano, and discover the world’s largest fjord at Scoresbysund.
-Encounter polar bears, reindeer, musk oxen, whales, and Inuit communities.
+Chance to encounter remarkable arctic wildlife including polar bears, walrus, seals, reindeer, musk oxen, arctic fox and whales, and meet with Inuit communities.
 This expedition will leave you with spectacular photos and a lifetime of stories to share.

 - Sail through stunning fjords and sheltered waterways in Svalbard and along the Norwegian coast

-- Encounter remarkable arctic wildlife including polar bears, walrus, seals, reindeer, musk oxen, arctic fox and whales
+- Chance to encounter remarkable arctic wildlife including polar bears, walrus, seals, reindeer, musk oxen, arctic fox and whales

 - Be one of the lucky few people in the world to attempt a landing on Jan Mayen Island

 Number of passengers: 126 passengers (including kayakers)

 In true expedition style we encourage exploration and adventure, offering flexibility in challenging environments in a way that puts you among the action to see and do as much as possible.
 This itinerary is only a guide and subject to change due to ice and weather conditions.